 Popular Career Options

 With a master's degree, graduates have more latitude in their career choices.
+Career options include general manager, producer, director, technical director, video engineer, and news director.
 As a rule, they've also acquired experience and have their eyes set on high-level positions in the management or production end of the business.
 Technological advances have also made the technical aspects of production attractive.
-Career options include: